ExpressGateway/express-gateway.io/docs/runtime/boot-sequence.md

 ---
 layout: doc-section
 title:  "Boot sequence"
-doc-order: 25.1
+doc-order: 20.10
 ---
-## Express Gateway boot sequence

-Here is high level overview of what is happening inside Express Gateway and what are possible extension points (Plugin Engine v1.2.0)
+The following depiction provides a high level overview of the initializaiton and bootstrap process within Express Gateway and its extension points made possible through [plugins][plugins].

 <img src="../../assets/img/boot-sequence-eg-diagram.png" />

 ## Initial phase
 #### Config Loading
 Express Gateway loads config files (gateway.config.yml, system.config.yml etc).
 #### Plugin registration
-Based on “plugins” section in [system.config.yml]({{ site.baseurl}} {% link docs/configuration/system.config.yml/index.md %}) EG builds a list of plugins to load.
+Based on “plugins” section in [system.config.yml]({{ site.baseurl}} {% link docs/configuration/system.config.yml/index.md %}) Express Gateway builds a list of plugins to load.

-For each of the plugins it loads the plugin using Node.JS `require` function.
+Each plugins it loaded using the Node.JS `require` function.

-Technically it would be like `require('plugin-name')(pluginContext)`.
+The actual require statement is `require('plugin-name')(pluginContext)`.
 As the result Express Gateway will know about all extensions (policies, conditions etc.) plugin provides

-Details about `PluginContext` see in the [Development Guide]({{ site.baseurl}} {% link docs/plugins/development-guide.md %})
+Plugins provide a list of contents through the `PluginContext`.
+Details about `PluginContext` can be found in the [Plugin Development Guide]({{ site.baseurl}} {% link docs/plugins/development-guide.md %})

 *Note:* At this stage no policies or conditions or middlewares are executed.
 As well as there is no http servers that can accept connections.
 Express Gateway is just collecting information about extensions.